 The 2020 Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) are a comprehensive revision of the AHA’s guidelines for adult, pediatric, neonatal, resuscitation education science, and systems of care topics.
-They have been developed for resuscitation providers and AHA instructors to focus on the resuscitation science and guidelines recommendations that are most significant or controversial, or those that will result in changes in resuscitation training and practice, and to provide the rationale for the recommendations.
+They have been developed for resuscitation providers and AHA instructors to focus on the resuscitation science and guidelines recommendations that are most significant or controversial, or those that will result in resuscitation training and practice changes and provide the rationale for the recommendations.

 COVID-19 is a pandemic with a rapidly increasing incidence of infections and deaths.
 Many pharmacologic therapies are being used or considered for treatment.
 Summarized below are the recommendations with comments related to the clinical practice guideline for the treatment and management of COVID-19.

 The predominant COVID‐19 illness is a viral pneumonia.
 Airway interventions are mainly required for tracheal intubation and establishing controlled ventilation.
 This consensus statement has been brought together at short notice to advise on airway management for patients with COVID‐19, drawing on published literature and immediately available information from clinicians and experts.